fowles/unleashing-protobuf-evolution/index.md

 handling of unknown fields.
 This is the bread and butter of the protobuf ecosystem.

 **Those little wires between boxes.
-Those are the protobuf wire format.**
+Those are the protobuf wire format.
+Let's walk though a basic example of *Schema Evolution*.**

 *ADVANCE*